 It is such a great reminder for me when I wear it to be an encourager.
 If God gives me words that He wants me to share with someone, they can be like a honeycomb, providing sweetness to their soul!

 Parakaleó can also be a time of instructing, teaching, and even admonishing.
 Perhaps the person you are encouraging has journeyed off the path that they should be on to keep their relationship strong with the Lord.

 You have the opportunity to say, with love, grace, and wisdom, what this person needs to hear – to encourage them to take action so they can get back on track with God.
 This is best done when you have one-on-one time with them…another reason to make time for that cup of coffee with the person needing encouragement.

 The Apostle Paul set a great example for us by encouraging believers, telling them what they need to hear so they would change their behavior to live as God wanted them to live.
 In this verse, parakaleó is translated as “beg.”

 Therefore I, a prisoner for serving the Lord, beg you to lead a life worthy of your calling, for you have been called by God.
 Ephesians 4:1

 You may never know the impact you have on the life of someone you have encouraged but God knows and will reward you in eternity for being a faithful encourager to others.

 Discouragement is burdensome and can make the difficulties we go through in life feel incredibly overwhelming.
 Encouragement gives us the hope we need to get through those inevitable tough times.
 It is God’s desire for us to live life abundantly and to the absolute fullest!

-I am come that they might have life, and that they might have it more abundantly.
+I have come that they may have life, and that they may have it more abundantly.
 John 10:10b

 When we are energized for Christ, we can be an effective encourager, providing sweetness to the souls of those He has intended for us to meet on our journey in life.
 And we can be confident in the promise that no matter what we go through, we have the greatest Encourager of all who will always be right by our side.